weaveworks/ignite/docs/cli/ignite_run.md

 ### Synopsis

-Create a new VM and start it
+Create and start a new VM immediately.
+The image and kernel are matched by prefix based on their ID and name.
+This command accepts all flags used to create and start a VM.
+The interactive flag (-i, --interactive) can be specified to immediately attach to the started VM after creation.

+Example usage:
+	$ ignite run my-image my-kernel \
+		--interactive \
+		--name my-vm \
+		--cpus 2 \
+		--memory 2048 \
+		--size 10G

 ```
 ignite run [image] [kernel] [flags]